yatima-inc/electrolysis/ref/6 Items And Attributes/6.1 Items/6.1.3 Functions/7 Returning mutable reference to first argument./pre.md

 For now, we assume that mutable reference return values will always point into the first argument.
-Then the return value can be represented as a [lens](borrowing) on that argument.
+Then the return value can be represented as a [lens](#mutable-borrowing.) on that argument.
+We immediately probe the new lens in order to catch out-of-bounds borrows eagerly.